locodarwin/xcb-ext-reu/README.md

 What can you use an REU for in XC=BASIC?
 There are several possibilities, including the following:

-  * Preloading, stashing, and swapping ML routines or arbitrary code in and out of "near" (C64 internal) memory from "far" (REU) memory, to allow for larger or more modular application design than is possible on an unexpanded Commodore computer due to "near" memory limitations
+  * Preloading, stashing, and swapping ML routines or arbitrary code in and out of "near" memory from "far" memory, to allow for larger or more modular application design than is possible on an unexpanded Commodore computer due to "near" memory addressing limitations
   * Preloading, stashing, and restoring screen and color RAM for various uses, such as:
     * "Help screens" or other display information/text that isn't practical to store in "near" memory
     * Windowing or menu routines that "remember" their screen & color information, to enable fast menu systems and the like while keeping "near" memory use to a minimum (every little bit of memory counts!)
     * Relatively fast character animation or "movies" of many, many preloaded screens' worth of PETSCII characters, comprised of the standard character set or even additional character sets
   * Stashing and restoring hi-res screens or chunks of bitmap, to enable tricks like pseudo double-buffering or to speed up runtime game or map display
   * Preloading, stashing, and restoring sprites by the dozens or even hundreds, so they don't have to be loaded entirely into precious "near" memory all at once or swapped in and out with a lot of disk I/O at play time